 - Hard ball (255° to 265° F; 124º to 129º C) The ball is firm and hard, though it may still be a little pliable.
 The texture tends to be chewy.
 Think taffy.

 - Soft Crack (270° to 290° F; 132º to 143º C) The syrup will separate into threads, though not the soft ones of the thread stage that disintegrate.
 These are fine threads that are not yet quite brittle but will break.

 - Firm crack (290° to 300° F; 143º to 149º C) Getting into the brittle range.
 Think toffee and butterscotch.

 - Hard crack (295° to 310° F; 146º to 154º C) The threads are hard and brittle.
 Notice the temperatures overlap with Firm Crack.

 When using a thermometer, Fannie Farmer’s recommends heating it first in hot water.
 Specifically, put it in the water and then slowly bring the water to a boil.
 Then it is ready to use in the candy pan.
-After using, Fannie Farmer’s recommends putting it in hot water to slowly cool.
+After use, Fannie Farmer’s recommends putting it in hot water to cool slowly.

 The Beating Process

 The beating process is the next tricky part.
 The beating makes it thicker and creamier.
 Some cookbooks will tell you that when the mixture loses its ‘gloss,’ it is ready to pour into the pan.
 In truth, it does not lose its gloss, or at least not enough to make much difference in its appearance.
 Once you have made fudge a few times, it is fairly easy to feel when the mixture is getting heavy and wants to harden.